 - Context is the 4th least frequent talent for females, but it is #17 (in the middle) for males.

 I hope you enjoyed finding out more about this incredible tool.
-I am not a certified Gallup StrengthsFinder coach and am not reimbursed in any way by promoting their products.
+I am not a certified Gallup StrengthsFinder coach and am not being reimbursed in any way by promoting their products.
 However, I think the quality of their assessment is very high and recommend that you discover your top 5 talents.

 If you want to deepen your understanding of the results, look for a Gallup certified coach (here is the official directory).
 And if you need help marketing yourself as a healthcare practice owner, check out my services.